 One last thing I’d like to discuss with you…do allowances actually help kids to learn money management?

 Do Allowances Help Kids Learn Money Management?
 It Depends.

 You read that right, Mama Bear.

-Just giving children an allowance alone − whether from earning it through chores, projects, or handing it over − is not a money lesson that will make your child any financially savvier than kids who never received an allowance at all.
+Because just giving children an allowance alone − whether from earning it through chores, projects, or handing it over − is not a money lesson that will make your child financially savvier than kids who never received an allowance at all.